PCT national phase entry into foreign countries: What to know

 PPH is not available in India.

-Mexico national phase
+Mexico national stage

 Mexico has a 30-month national stage deadline.